Pierre Monneret

 Pierre Monneret (12 January 1931 – 3 March 2010) was a former Grand Prix motorcycle road racer from France.
+In 1954 he was the last French rider to win the French Grand Prix, in his last ever win, until 2025 when Johann Zarco won the 2025 French GP at the Le Mans Bugatti Circuit.
 His best year was in 1956 when he finished in fourth place in the 500cc world championship.
 Monneret won two Grand Prix races during his career.

+He was the son of former motorcycle racer George Monneret.